I wonder if COVID-19 will be the end of FIRE and those Personal Finance Bloggers who Don’t Work?

 March 24, 2020

 One of the bright spots of becoming Dr. Plastic Picker is since I have my own blog and a catchy internet handle, I can comment on some personal finance blogs that I have been reading for over a decade.
-When I was a young resident taking NICU call, I would look around me and analyze people’s lives.
-I realized that these super smart physicians that were training me were not as versed in personal finance.
+When I was a young resident taking NICU call, I would look around me and analyze people’s financial lives.
+I realized that these super smart physicians that were training me were not as well-versed in personal finance.
 Some of the smartest ones went over to the dark side and sold their souls to pharmaceutical companies.
 You see, I am the daughter of an accountant and successful small-business owner.
-I absorbed their wisdom regarding medicine, but disregarded much of what they said about finances or real estate.
+I absorbed my attending physicians’ lessons regarding medicine, but disregarded much of what they said about finances or real estate.
 Except Dr. Young-Ho Yoon, who advised me to start my Roth IRA https://drplasticpicker.com/dr-young-ho-yoon-pediatrian-and-environmentalist-1/.
 That guy is smart with his money.

 Instead I heeded my father’s advice.
+He had taught me from a young age the value of frugality and hard work.
+I then started reading personal finance books for from during residency.
 I first read the classic Thomas Stanley, “Millionaire Next Door.”
-Then became very familiar with CNNMoney and bankrate.com and all their calculators and tools.
+I then became familiar with CNNMoney and bankrate.com and all their calculators and tools.
 I began to read personal finance bloggers for fun.
 I started with Len Penzo at LenPenzo.com.
 He is still my favorite and has a funny “off-beat” take on economics.
-I read Frugal Living blogs and Wisebread, many of these bloggers have since sold their sites and the underlying voices is gone.
+I read frugal living blogs, Wisebread and the classic Moneyning, many of these bloggers have since sold their sites and the underlying voices and personalities behind the blogs are gone.
 Then I included Financial Independence Retire Eary (FIRE) blogs before they became really popular.
 The bloggers I would read were Retireby40.com, Mr. Money Mustache and Financial Samurai.
 The latter three were expousing FIRE and selling the siren call of working for 10-15 years, having a high savings rate, and retiring early.
 Then at some point someone published the net worth of all those bloggers, and Dr. Plastic Picker was not impressed.
 And then most of them were male and were intermittently blogging about how hard it was raising their one child along with their spouse.
 As a female physician who has done everything my male colleagues have done most of the time better and while pregnant or lactated, I started to lose interest.

 I did learn a lot from reading their blogs.
 Lenpenzo.com was never a FIRE blog, so remains one of my favorites still.
 He is just a really funny aerospace engineer who talks about monetary policy a lot.
 His blog is funny and I like to comment on it.
 He calls me Dr. P. And I feel like he is a down to earth person who would be a good neighbor.
 The other bloggers, I have left comments here and there – really just to establish my existence of the blogsphere.
 It also amuses me to get comments from these bloggers that I have been reading on and off for years.
 I realize what they were doing was not really hard, and that they were really creating blogs that surrounding their cults of personality.
 And who has a bigger following than a real pediatrician who has high patient satisfaction scores?
 So I have to thank them for the example they have set for me.
 But the big difference is that they actually make money off their blog.
 Since the purpose of this blog is really free entertainment and environmental advocacy, I have purposefully not monetized it.
 Although at this rate, I probably could make a few hundred a month off the blog with ads.
 But I think it would take the fun out of it.
 Those bloggers that I read are the more popular ones and I think they make anywhere from $30,000 to $100,000 a year off their blogs.
 Maybe more.
 I don’t really know.